ltgoslo/axolotl24_shared_task/data/test/README.md

 This directory contain the Finnish and Russian test data for the AXOLOTL shared task.

 The German test data `axolotl.test.surprise.tsv` are derived from the DWUG DE Sense dataset and can be downloaded from its [webpage](https://zenodo.org/records/12628143).
-Please cite this data as specified on that webpage.
+Please cite these data as specified on that webpage.

 **The deadline for submitting predictions is April 9, 2024**